3

 1

 • That's the theory, but I think the OP is worried about any possible negative side-effects that noise-canceling headphones might cause in practice.
-Dec 9, 2019 at 19:13
+Commented Dec 9, 2019 at 19:13

 Your Answer